chityala-sowmya/sql-Exploratory-Data-Analysis-project/README.md

 ### Phase 2 — Data Quality Checks *(Added beyond tutorial)*

 Before trusting any number, it is worth checking whether the data has obvious problems.
-This phase looks for NULLs in columns that should always have values, duplicate order records, and any sales amounts that don't make sense.
+This phase looks for NULLs in columns that should always have values, duplicate order records, and any sales amounts that appear invalid (zero or negative).

 ---